 Speaking in similar vein, Abubakar Malami, Attorney-General and Minister of Justice said: “Stay of execution granted subject to $200m security payment to the court pending the determination of the leave which the court has granted.
 “The minister expressed delight over the development in the court and sees it as “a positive resolution that constitutes an important step in the government’s effort to defend itself in a fair and just process.”

 We wish to commend the federal government legal team for getting a reprieve on the seizure of its assets worth more than $9billion as a result of the latest judgment from the London Court.
+We hope that the necessary facts and documents based on shaddy deals by P& ID as claimed by the government and its legal team will be brought to bear to turn to case in favour of Nigeria.

 Even though the case is still in court, the matter should serve as a lesson to the nation’s legal authorities.
 It begs the question why adequate legal steps were not taken ab initio to save the nation of the tension and anxiety generated by the London Court decision.